distribution/distribution/README.md

-# Lighthouse, a Decentralized Docker Repository
+# Lighthouse, a Decentralized Docker Registry

 The toolset to pack, ship, store, and deliver container images over IPFS / Filecoin via Estuary.